backwind1233/AzureDocs/AzureJavaSDK/JCA/integrate_keyvault_JCA_provider_with_jarsigner_powershell.md

 az keyvault create --name $KEYVAULT_NAME --resource-group $RESOURCE_GROUP_NAME --location "WestUS"
 ```

-4. Assign role to create certificates in the Key Vault.
+4. Assign role to the Key Vault.

 ```shell
 # Get your user object ID (if you're using a user account)